-The research area focuses on land use planning with an emphasis on how social systems react to stress or a collective threat.
+The research activities pertaining to this area focus on land use planning, with an emphasis on how social systems react to stress or a collective threat.

 Today our research is focused on perception, communication and risk governance, sustainable development and public participation in environmental policies.